zbennett3/Text-Analysis-with-Detroit-Lions-Post-Game-Comments/README.md

 2. lda_visualization.html: This is the shareable version of the interactive Intertopic Distance Map visualization.
 This can be downloaded and opened in a browser.
 3. requirements.txt: This is a text file containing the required python packages needed to run the Jupyter notebook.

 Note: To access the Reddit API, you will need a client ID, client secret, user agent, username, and password.
-I used the praw python package to enter my credentials safely for sharing.
+I used the praw python package and getpass.getpass() to enter my credentials safely for sharing.
 When running the praw package, it will prompt you to type each credential needed - pressing the ENTER key each time to confirm it.

 Future Work: This collection was to demonstrate web scraping and text analysis in python.
 For future improvements, I can specialize and further dive into the proper text cleaning methods that the data needs.
 Each dataset is unique and has unique conditions, I believe the LDA Model can be improved.
 Additionally, I could scrape multiple post game comment threads to compile a complete season (or playoff run) to improve my dataset size.